Judo-Documentation-Project/budotree/README.md

 that end up being unconnected, if they are connected to someone that is linked with existing individuals.

+### Is there any other way?

+If the above is impossibly difficult, there's an alternative: open an Issue with the information that you would like to add/change.
+This can take more time, but eventually it should make its way to the database, after someone picks it up and makes the corresponding changes.

+To open an issue, find the "Issues" tab and create a new one.

 ### The importance of sources

 Every entry should have one or more sources that allows anyone to determine from